 - Keep heat on and set your thermostat no lower than 55° F while away from home.

 - If you are leaving your house for an extended period of time, ask someone to check it daily to ensure the heat is turning on.

-- Locate your emergency shutoff and learn how to turn off your water supply.
+- Locate your emergency shutoff valve and learn how to turn off your water supply.

-To prepare for an extended freeze, you may want to open cabinet doors inside your house to allow warm air to circulate.
+To prepare for an extended freeze, you may want to open cabinet doors on exterior walls inside your house to allow warm air to circulate.